stanleychris2/home/_posts/2016-04-08-income-obesity.markdown

 The graph's below represent a split group comparison of the top 25% and bottom 25% of individuals on the income/poverty scale.
 The two graphs below represent a difference of mean consumption for each food dimension.

-We can read the graph below by saying that on average lower income individuals consume ~ 15g of carbs and sugar per day of non-alcoholic beverages and fruit juices, and cereals more than higher income individuals.
+The graph below shows that on average lower income individuals consume ~ 15g (more than high income individuals) of carbs and sugar per day of non-alcoholic beverages, fruit juices, and cereals.

 #### Income: Sugar and Carbs